kylenoland/uniquewith-validator/README.md

-# unique_with Validator Rule For Laravel 4
+# unique_with Validator Rule For Laravel 4.1

 [![Build Status](https://travis-ci.org/felixkiss/uniquewith-validator.png?branch=master)](https://travis-ci.org/felixkiss/uniquewith-validator)

 This package contains a variant of the `validateUnique` rule for Laravel 4, that allows for validation of multi-column UNIQUE indexes.
+It also allows for the inclusion of an id parameter in the validation rule string to ignore a particular row in your data store when running these rules.
+A typical use case is that you want to exclude the current row from validation when performing an update operation.

 ## Installation